HITECHCRIME/HC_SG41_Cannibal/README.md

 can't hold life down
 let me make you bleed
 seasoned for the blood ya
+something haunts your mind
+deep inside, personal inquiry

 x
 x
-x

-may it at least be a test, if you pass i'll put you down and rest absolvent chunks of flesh, chunks of flesh like poems

-dripping with your love, usually i make a mess when i'm gutting your throat i just think of your face
+may it at least be a test, if you pass (this will be a test) i'll put you down and rest absolvent strings of guilt chunks of flesh, chunks of mind like poems while i'm at it i make a mess dripping with your love gutting your throat i just think of your face